rossumai/university/docs/extensions/netsuite/import-configuration.md

 :::info

-Advanced transaction search requires 'Transactions -> Find Transaction' permission.
+Advanced transaction search requires 'Transactions → Find Transaction' permission.

 :::

 `TransactionSearchAdvanced` requires two main fields: `criteria` (to specify the actual search) and `columns` (to specify what columns should be returned).
-It is also important to set `returnSearchColumns` to `true`:
+It is also important to set `returnSearchColumns` to `true` and finally `advanced_search_internal_id_jmespath` to define unique identifier for the basic record:

 ```json
 {